ivan770/PiQture/README.md

 ### Installation

-Currently, PiQture supports only Windows x64, but you can build app using any Electron packaging tool for your platform.
+Currently, PiQture supports Windows and Linux x64, but you can build app using any Electron packaging tool for your platform.
 PiQture doesn't require installation, just run piqture.exe file and you're done!

 ### URL Handler